-Click below to download a walk for water infographic on how to do a walk for water.
+Click below to download a mini walk for water infographic and instruction sheet.

 During May there will be a Water Conservation Photo Competition were parents will be invited to post a photo of a water conservation action being carried out by their children at home, along with a short description on the story behind it.
 More details will be announced here soon.

 Water handbooks are given to each school at the start of their first year of the water theme, if you need a replacement please contact firstname.lastname@example.org